OneAmerica Case Study

 -

-Conducted market research and competitive analysis
+Conducted market research and competitive analysis (Fidelity, Vanguard, Principal)

 -

-Created user journeys and mapped out wireflows
+Created user journeys and wireflows across dashboards, transactions, and alerts

 -

-Designed low-fidelity and high-fidelity prototypes
+Designed low-fidelity → high-fidelity prototypes and facilitated usability testing

 -